 - Tap to choose an option in a menu. - Hold the watch face data to open the glance or feature.
 NOTE: This feature is not available on all watch faces. - Swipe up or down to scroll through the glance loop and menus. - Swipe right to return to the previous screen. - Cover the screen with your palm to return to the watch face and turn down the screen brightness.

 2 LIGHT

-- Press to turn on the watch.
+- Press to turn on the device.

-- Press to turn down the screen brightness.
+- Press to illuminate the screen.

-- Quickly press twice to turn on the flashlight.
+- · Quickly press twice to turn on the flashlight.

 - · Hold to view the controls menu.

 3 UP·MENU